 Understanding your reaction to trauma is going to be complex.
 There are a lot of confusing emotions to sort through.
 Much of the healing process can't be rushed through and just requires some time before you move onto the next stage.

-I am 23 now and a lot has changed; that’s why I am writing in this journal, hoping that what I put down, somehow, the pain I feel stays on these pages rather than my heart.
+I am 23 now and a lot has changed, it’s why I am writing in this journal hoping that what I put down some how the pain I feel stays on these pages than my heart.

 If you’ve been in a relationship with a person who suffers from narcissist personality disorder then more likely than not you’ve experienced the discard stage of the relationship.
 If you’ve not quite hit that point, please know that this is part of the disorder.
 They discard because their mentality is always that the grass is always greener on the other side.

 I grew up poor, with no idea about mental illness,what being gay was about and was always the fat girl.
 My story starts with the only thing I know to start it with.
 I wish I didn't have to start here, everything inside of me doesn't want to have to write this.
 The scapegoat in my family, while maybe not on purpose but it still happened.
 I was born to my mother when she was 15 years old.
 And we went through hell and back those first few years.
 She found my father when I was three, but we were always poor and things got worse when my sisters were born when I was nine and ten years old.
 By the time I was 12 I had a baby brother and both parents worked and I was the caregiver between shifts.
 All this time I had hidden secrets in my brain.
 Secrets I shoved full of food, and no one noticed the extreme pain I was in…